Redesigning a learning app and optimising the user experience based on collected user data.

 placing the settings and features there where the user expects to make changes or where the users only needs 1 click

-we tested the app with our alpha users, the feedback we got was mostly focussed on improving the description of the text.
+we tested the app with our alpha users, the feedback we got was mostly focussed on improving the description of the text so it was more understandable.

 After adjusting the descriptions we launched the newly designed app to the public.